cressidagp/tdbtoarc/README.md

 ## Credits to

 * TrinityCore for his wonderfull database job.
-* KFL for some info about guardtype, IsTrainingDummy and itempetfood script.
+* KFL for some info about guardtype, IsTrainingDummy.
 * Formers ArcEmu database projects: NCDB, WHYDB, IFDB, POTD and ARCDB (so far).
 * ArcEmu developers for ArcEmu, specially to dfighter1985.